Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 ## Bootstrapping and AMI Baking

 - Bootstrapping:
-    - Is a way of building EC2 instances in a flexible way
+    - Is a way of building EC2 instances in a flexible way.
+Isn't fast, but super flexible.
     - Flexible, automated building of EC2 instances
-    - We provision EC2 instances and add a scrip to the user data
+    - We provision EC2 instances and add a script to the user data
     - CloudInit runs the script on the instance when the instance is launched
     - This process can longer time, although it is very flexible
+    - When finished, ec2 instance is ready to use.
 - AMI Baking:
     - We front-load the time and effort required to configure an instance
+    - Our aim is to get the instance ready or almost ready at this point of the process.
+We can use bootstrapping to install the software and make the instance ready.
     - We launch an EC2 instance and perform the necessary tasks from which we can create an AMI
-    - We can use the AMI to deploy many instances quickly
+    - We can use the AMI to deploy many instances quickly.
+    - The tradeoff is, it harder to change the AMI.
+    - AMI baking and bootstrappig are not mutually exclusive.
+    - <span style="color: orange;">If there are any exam question related to time taken to launch the EC2 instance, think of AMI baking.</span>

 ## EC2 Placement Groups